statboi/EZbot/README.md

 # EZbot
-EZbot is Python-based Discord bot maker, all you have to do is to host it.
+EZbot is Python-based Discord bot maker, all you have to do is to host your bot.

+EZbot is in development, it will come soon.